 - Communication, training, and awareness.

-While the FCA accepts that challenger banks have successfully used data and technology to simplify the onboarding process for their customers, the findings indicate that greater emphasis should be placed on reinforcing their financial crime control frameworks to ensure they are reliable and fit for purpose.
+While it is accepted that challenger banks have successfully used data and technology to simplify the onboarding process for their customers according to FCA regulations, the findings indicate that greater emphasis should be placed on reinforcing their financial crime control frameworks to ensure they are reliable and fit for purpose.

 Areas That Need Improvement According to the FCA Report